UPDATED: AUGUST 2021

 - *Photography is still not permitted in the Gold Room, but is now allowed in the rest of the museum for a fee.

-- **The opening of the new $1 billion state-of-the-art, glass and concrete Grand Egyptian Museum has been pushed to 2021.
+- **The opening of the new $1 billion state-of-the-art, glass and concrete Grand Egyptian Museum has been pushed to late 2021.

 - Cairo has a decent metro system with fixed rates per zone.
 Uber, introduced four years ago, is the most convenient way to get around.
 If you have to take regular taxis find out the approximate fare range from your hotel and agree upon a price beforehand.